sambamitra/user-service/README.md

 - Calculate the distance between each user in list A and each in list B using the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula).
 Don't calculate the distance if the user in list A is the same user in list B (for performance reasons)
 - If the distance calculated above is less than or equal to 50 miles, add the user from list B in a separate list C - this is the list of users living within 50 miles of an user in London
 - At the end of processing, add the lists A (users in London) and C (users within 50 miles of London)
-- Convert the combined list to a set to remove duplicate users that might have been added.
-Sort the set by the user id to display users in order of their id.

 ## Production ready features